-As epidemiologists, we often find ourselves in a situation in which the outcome in our study is dichotomous (ie Y=0 or 1).
+In veterinary epidemiology, we are often in the situation where the outcome in our study is dichotomous (ie Y=0 or 1).
 Most commonly, this variable represents either the absence or presence of disease or mortality.
 We can't use linear regression techniques to analyse these data as a function of a set of linear predictors $X=(X_i)$ for the following reasons.

-(a) The error terms ( $\varepsilon$ ) are not normally (Gaussian) distributed.
+(a) The error terms (ε) are not normally (Gaussian) distributed.
 In fact, they can only take on 2 values.